Coaching

 Andy Schafer has been the Columbus Grove head varsity football coach for thirteen years.
 He is married to his wife, Amy, and they have five children.
 In his coaching career, his teams have won five league titles and four regional championships.
 Schafer attended high school at Cory-Rawson, where he played football, basketball, and track.
 After high school, he played football for one year at Taylor University.
 At Bowling Green State University, he got his bachelor’s degree in business/marketing/technology education.
 In addition to coaching football, Schafer is the business teacher at Columbus Grove.
 His goals for his team are to continue their streak from the past few seasons of winning the NWC, and extend their success in the playoffs.
 His advice would be to “develop core values for your team based on personal values and inject them into your program.”
 You can contact Coach Schafer at aschafer@cgbulldogs.org.

-Abbie Norton is the new head coach of the girl’s track team.
+Abbie Norton took over the track and field program during the 21-22 school year.
 Norton is a CGHS alumni, where she ran track, played volleyball, and basketball.
-After high school, she ran track at West Virginia University, where she got her Bachelor’s degree.
-Then, she ran track at Indiana University, where she got her Master’s degree.
-Previously, she was the assistant coach to Tim Staley at Columbus Grove and the assistant track and field/cross country coach at Indiana University.
-In addition to coaching, Norton is the health and fitness teacher at Columbus Grove.
+After high school, she ran track at West Virginia University, where she earned her Bachelor’s degree.
+Then, she ran track at Indiana University, where she earned her Master’s degree.
+Norton competed in track and field professionally for 4 years.
+Previously she was the assistant coach to Tim Staley at Columbus Grove and the assistant track and field/cross country coach at Indiana University.
+In addition to coaching, Norton is the health and physical education teacher at Columbus Grove.
 Her goal for her team is to carry on the long time success that Grove has achieved in track and field, and instill a sense of confidence in her athletes.
-You can contact Coach Norton at cg_norton@cg.noacsc.org.
+You can contact Coach Norton at anorton@cgbulldogs.org.

 Travis Gallmeier has been the varsity golf coach for 14 years and the varsity softball coach for nine years.
 He is married to his wife, Kristy, for 16 years, and they have three daughters.
 In his career as a golf coach, his teams have qualified for districts as a team and individually.
 In softball, his teams have been PCL champs, Sectional Champs, and District Runners Up.
 Gallmeier got his Bachelor’s of Science in grades 4-9 math and social studies and his Masters in education.
 In addition to coaching, Gallmeier is the fourth grade math teacher at Columbus Grove.
 His goals for his golf team are to win their first PCL title and their first NWC title since the early 90’s.
 His goals for his softball team are to continue their success in the PCL, improve their NWC finish, and win their first conference title.
 His advice would be to “give 100% everyday in all that you do and to leave it all on the field.”
 You can contact Coach Gallmeier at tgallmeier@cgbulldogs.org.